thwolter/prm-fastapi-aiservice/README.md

 2. Start the application normally
 3. Make API requests without authentication tokens

-Prompts can be defined under <https://smith.langchain.com/prompts>

-### Category endpoint

-Risk categories are generated via the [RiskGPT](https://pypi.org/project/riskgpt/) library (Python 3.12+).
-Install it separately and provide a valid `riskgpt.toml` configuration.
-Send a `CategoryRequest` to `/api/categories/` to receive a list of categories and an optional rationale.

-### Context quality endpoint

-Use `/api/context/check/` with a `ContextQualityRequest` payload to analyse the quality of a project context.
-The service returns a `ContextQualityResponse` containing a quality score and rationale.

-### External context endpoint

-Use `/api/context/external/` with an `ExternalContextRequest` to gather relevant external information.
-The endpoint returns an `ExternalContextResponse`.

-### Presentation endpoint

-Send a `PresentationRequest` to `/api/presentation/` to create presentation-ready summaries.
-The service responds with a `PresentationResponse`.

-### Risk workflow endpoint

-The `/api/risk/workflow/` route executes the full risk workflow.
-Provide a `RiskRequest` and receive a `RiskResponse` with references and document IDs.

 ## Documentation

 The project documentation is built with MkDocs and can be found in the `docs` directory.
 To view the documentation locally, run: